thrash-lab/rrap/README.md

 reads, and extracting RPKM values from BAM files.

 ## Obtaining RRAP
 *RRAP* is available as a conda package.
+Create and activate a new conda environment with the following commands:
+`conda create -n rrap_env`
+`conda activate rrap_env`
+Next, RRAP can be installed with the command:
-Run the command `conda install -c kojiconner -c bioconda rrap` to install RRAP.
+`conda install -c kojiconner -c bioconda rrap`
+The RRAP environment can be exited with the `conda deactivate` command.
+Just remember to use `conda activate rrap_env` to startup RRAP again.

 ## Usage
 The most common way to use *RRAP* is with some variation of the following command: